 First, when interest rates are low, you should not repay your mortgage but invest in higher-yielding assets like stocks (through cheap well-diversified ETFs) or save for a second home to rent out.
 If you earn 1 percent on repaying your mortgage but can earn 5 to 7% elsewhere, it typically is not a good idea to repay.
 Of course, you need a long enough time horizon.
 So for most people under 50 to 60, I would strongly encourage alternative investments that help them save for their life expectancy of 90+ years.

-Second, when interest rates at some point during your mortgage go up considerably, say to 3 to 4 percent, it becomes a good idea to repay extra on your mortgage.
+Second, when interest rates at some point during your mortgage go up considerably, say to 4 percent, it becomes a good idea to repay extra on your mortgage.
 But not using Sondertilgung.
 At that point, you should put the money in a bank account – at a fixed-term deposit that runs to the end of your fixed interest rate period.
 The reason is that the bank will pay a higher rate (2 to 3%) than the interest rate you save on your mortgage (about 1%).
 When your fixed interest period runs out, you take the money from the bank and use that to reduce your loan size.

 Is Sondertilgung at the present juncture hence an entirely bad idea?